Thomas Hunter (Irish politician): Easter Rising and internment

-On 21 January, Hunter was observed again by the DMP attending another evening meeting at the Volunteer headquarters.
-The other meeting attendees were Éamon de Valera, Joseph McGuinness, Michael O'Hanrahan, JJ "Ginger" O'Connell, Con Colbert and Thomas MacDonagh.
+On 21 January 1916, Hunter was again recorded by the Dublin Metropolitan Police (DMP) as attending an evening meeting at Irish Volunteers headquarters.
+Other individuals listed as present were Éamon de Valera, Joseph McGuinness, Michael O'Hanrahan, JJ "Ginger" O'Connell, Con Colbert, and Thomas MacDonagh.

-With MacDonagh more and more involved with the Military Council and Brigade, by St. Patrick's Day, 1916, the entirety of the 2nd Battalion was understood to be under Hunter's command.
-The confusion around his being Commandant or Vice-Commandant continued, but he was beyond doubt the O.C.
-MacDonagh's extended absences due to IRB Military Council and Irish Volunteers Brigade Command activities were the root of all this confusion.
-Oscar Traynor, who rose through the ranks from Lieutenant to Brigadier of the Dublin Brigade, eventually becoming a Teachta Dála for 25 years, had this to say about the situation in his official Witness Statement, given in January 1950: Tom Hunter was still Vice-Commandant, as far as the volunteers were concerned, but it was never announced that MacDonagh was not the Commandant.
+By St Patrick’s Day 1916, Thomas MacDonagh’s increasing involvement with the IRB Military Council and Dublin Brigade command meant that operational control of the 2nd Battalion was generally exercised by Hunter.
+Although uncertainty persisted regarding whether his formal rank was Commandant or Vice-Commandant, contemporary accounts indicate that he functioned as the officer commanding the battalion.
+This uncertainty arose from MacDonagh’s prolonged absences due to his responsibilities within the IRB Military Council and the Irish Volunteers Brigade structure.

+In his official witness statement, given in January 1950, Oscar Traynor commented on the situation as follows:

+Tom Hunter was still Vice-Commandant, as far as the Volunteers were concerned, but it was never announced that MacDonagh was not the Commandant.
 He was always regarded as being Commandant of the 2nd Battalion, and even to this present day there seems to be doubt as to whether Thomas MacDonagh was ever Brigadier of the Dublin Brigade.
 I am almost certain that he was.

-The Rising was originally set for noon on Easter Sunday.
-Most of the rank-and-file Volunteers were unaware that anything unusual was afoot, as The Rising was planned in secret by the IRB Military Council.
-Many may have suspected that something was in the offing when they received orders to mobilize with full-gear and rations for three-days of maneuvers and drills, but very few would have known the extent that these "maneuvers" would take.
-The secret, however, was soon out after Bulmer Hobson learned of it at an IRB Centre meeting on the evening before Good Friday.
+The Rising was originally planned to begin at noon on Easter Sunday.
+The operation was organised in secrecy by the IRB Military Council, and most rank-and-file Volunteers were not informed of its full scope.
+While mobilisation orders for extended manoeuvres and rations may have suggested unusual activity, the intended scale of the operation was not widely known.
+This secrecy was compromised when Bulmer Hobson became aware of the plan at an IRB Centre meeting on the evening before Good Friday.

 There are two versions to the story of Hobson's subsequent arrest.
 The first is that he left the IRB meeting and went directly to report the news of The Rising to Eoin MacNeill, Chief of Staff for the Irish Volunteers.
 MacNeill immediately issued countermanding orders to the Volunteers across the island that all maneuvers were off.
 The IRB Military Council issued orders for Hobson's arrest before he could cause more confusion.
 One of the leading men sent to apprehend him was Hunter.
 The other version is that the decision to arrest Hobson was made on the Monday before his IRB Centre meeting.
 In either case, these countermanding orders, obviously, threw the months of planning into chaos and, other than the Dublin Brigade, few Volunteer groups across Ireland rose in any significant way.